 B. Liabilities with Multiple Components

-- Example: A company issuing convertible bonds and needing to separate the equity and debt components.
+- Example: A corporation issuing convertible bonds needing to separate the embedded derivative’s fair value from the debt portion.

 5. Compliance with Accounting Standards